minvws/nl-covid19-coronacheck-rivm-db-api/README.md

 ```
 {
-	"melding": "ok"|"ERROR_MSG",
+	"healthy": True|False,
-	"code": int
+	"errors": ["error_msg"]
 }
 ```

-The response code header is also set to the value of the `code` field.
+The response code header is also set to an appropriate status code

 ### Getting error responses